circonus/docs/content/circonus/on-premises/installation/installation.md

 step of the appendix, which refers to IRONdb setup, is not required for Circonus Inside.
 Do not install any IRONdb packages.

-## Configure the Circonus Inside yum Repository {#ConfiguretheCirconusInsideyumRepository}
+## Configure the Circonus Inside yum Repository

 Place the following contents in `/etc/yum.repos.d/Circonus.repo` to configure the Circonus Inside yum repository: